mliew21396/remote-work-u3/week-7/6-cultural-blog.md

 Wisdom               |[add any that I missed]|

 ## Release 2: Select a value
-Pick one value and write a couple of sentences about why one of the values you chose is important to you.
+Pick one or two values and write a couple of sentences about why they are important to you.

 ## Release 3: Values in your Life
 Answer the following for the values you chose in Exercise 1: